1st Irish Next Generation Series Kicks Off at Drilling Company Theatre, Now thru 9/30

-The 1st Irish Next Generation Series, a new programming initiative of the 1st Irish Festival, takes off next week as four new productions in development will be seen in short, 4-show runs at the Drilling Company Theatre, 236 West 78th Street, from Tuesday September 25 to Sunday September 30.
+The 1st Irish Next Generation Series, a new programming initiative of the 1st Irish Festival, takes off next week as four new productions in development will be seen in short, 4-show runs at the Drilling Company Theatre, 236 West 78th Street, from tonight, September 25 to Sunday September 30.

 Following through on a process begun two season's ago, Origin Theater Company, the festival’s New York-based organizer, gives four promising new plays a chance to be seen in productions that are more than workshops but small enough to allow for continued experimentation and development.

 Festival audiences are encouraged to participate in the open process by offering constructive feedback in a special talkback with the authors and directors on Friday September 28 at 10:15pm.
 To encourage multiple show-going, the series, which is co-produced by The Drilling Company Theatre, has a special package offer of 4 shows for $40.
 To find out more visit www.1stIrish.org.